ColumbiaRoad/a-b-doer/README.md

 Default `true`

-Load style files as modules
+Load style files as modules.
+When enabled, all style files with `global.` in filename will be loaded as "global" (without hashed properties)

 ### Advanced example config.js with custom bundler options